 Revisiting a holiday post from a previous year, and renewing happy holiday wishes for all!

-For all you readers who celebrate ANY of the December holidays, today is probably NOT a day when you’re looking for a message or tip about wise use of money.
-In my experience, by this point in the holiday season the die is cast — the money is pretty much all spent, or at least the decisions are made and the funds are committed.
-There’s not much I can say that will matter for now.
-(In a week or two it may be time for a clear money message — time to start new habits and/or address existing problems – but not now).
+For readers who celebrate any of the December holidays, today is probably NOT a day when you’re looking for a message or tip about wise use of money.
+In my experience, by this point in the holiday season the financial decisions are made; and the need to plan for their repercussions is at least a week away.

-For now, in the midst of celebration and family time, now is simply the time to enjoy what life brings.
-To me, the key is to recognize that the most important gift you or anyone else can bring to holiday festivities is a gift of good cheer.
+For now, in the midst of celebration and family time, it is simply the time to enjoy what life brings.
+It is likely that the most important gift you or anyone else can bring to holiday festivities is a gift of good cheer.

 - That means not comparing how much you spent with how much someone else spent on a gift.
 Instead, simply trust that you and everyone else gave with good intentions; this will bring the most joy to your celebrations.

 Note: this includes not judging yourself, as well as not judging others.

 - It means giving the best possible interpretation to the contributions and comments of others.
 Holiday festivities can bring stressful situations and poorly-thought-out comments; for everyone’s sake, this is a time to tune in to the positive to keep celebrations bright.

 - It means that maintaining and building relationships is more important than any detail that is amiss or any aspect of the feast that is less or more than past celebrations.